神社仏閣Shrines and Temples in Izumo

 84,000 statues of Yakushi Nyorai, donated by pilgrims and supporters, are well worth a view, as are 108 stone lanterns, also donations.

-108 is believed to be the number of evil passions.
+In Buddhism, 108 is believed to be the number of worldly desires.

 The healer of eyes